 The nature and scope of need and the deficiencies in prevailing approaches underscore how essential it is to adopt a transformative perspective.
+Our Center's approach is to embed learning, behavior, and emotional concerns into a broad and transformative focus on the school's role in addressing barriers to learning and teaching.

-From such a perspective, this brief highlights new directions for schools and districts and ways school boards can mobilize to help them move forward to end the marginalization of student/learning supports and unify available resources for addressing barriers to learning and teaching and develop them into a comprehensive and equitable system.
+From such a perspective, we highlight in what follows new directions for schools and districts and ways school boards can mobilize to help them move forward to end the marginalization of student/learning supports and unify available resources for addressing barriers to learning and teaching and develop them into a comprehensive and equitable system.